tresinformal/drakkar/fairytale.md

 They all died of climate change.

 Suddenly, a herd of minimammoths appeared.
 Due to the sun, they were killed by the heat.
+But